Swamiji TV

 Knowledge is always good

-"All knowledge is good knowledge.
-Bad knowledge is also good.
-If someone is doing bad things and you come to know it, you learn that you will not do this."
+“Knowledge is always good.
+Even bad knowledge is good.
+If someone does bad things and you come to know of it, you learn that you will not do that.”

 Filming location: Strilky, Czech Republic